 close association with the Sisters of St Joseph, through the Mary MacKillop Centre, located in Ferndale

 Street.
-The charism and spirit of Mary MacKillop is promoted throughout the school, particularly
+The charism and spirit of Mary MacKillop are promoted throughout the school, particularly

 through our Student Leadership Program.
 We are proud to be a school that is associated with St Mary